YashShiyani/Stock_prediction_using_deep_learning/README.md

-# Stock Prediction using Deep Learning Models
-In this project, a selection of certain stocks data listed in the NSE and BSE are used for the prediction of trend.
-Our program is aimed to identify the trend of the price of the target stock.
-Prediction here refers to the general trend of the specific stock price.
-The main goal is to reduce the RMSE values and to compare the algorithms based on error.

-You can check out on the hosted site: https://bit.ly/3pBaZl5
 # 📈 Stock Price Analysis Project

 ## Overview

-This project involves a comprehensive analysis of stock market indicators to assess the technology sector.
-Leveraging Python for data cleaning, visualization, API frameworks, and statistical techniques, the project aims to enhance data-driven insights and decision-making processes.
+In this project, we conducted a comprehensive analysis of stock market indicators to assess the technology sector, using data from stocks listed in the NSE and BSE for trend prediction.
+Leveraging Python for data cleaning, visualization, API frameworks, and statistical techniques, our program aims to identify the general trend of specific stock prices.
+The main goals are to reduce RMSE values, compare algorithms based on error, and enhance data-driven insights and decision-making processes.
 The analysis was conducted on data from over 15 companies, resulting in significant improvements in data accuracy and understanding of market trends.
+You can check out on the hosted site: https://bit.ly/3pBaZl5

 ## Project Highlights